chetter14/chetter14.github.io/_posts/2024-07-25-Computer Networking, Transport Layer.md

 rtt_number = rtt_number + 1
 ```

-Another fascinating application I made is [Heartbeat](https://github.com/chetter14/computer-networking-assignments/tree/main/udp-pinger).
+Another fascinating application I made is the [Heartbeat](https://github.com/chetter14/computer-networking-assignments/tree/main/udp-pinger).
 It checks whether the client is still connected or dropped out.
-Here is the rough client code where it sleeps for a while and sends the current time:
+Here is a rough client code where it sleeps for a while and sends the current time:
 ```
 sleep_seconds = random.randint(0, 7)
 time.sleep(sleep_seconds)